Severe Weather Hit South, Southeast, Midwest | Weather.com

 Play

-About 210 reports of severe weather were received by the National Weather Service Tuesday through early Wednesday morning, the most of any 24-hour period in the U.S. since July 28.
+304 reports of severe weather were received by the National Weather Service from the morning of March 10 through early morning on March 11, the most of any 24-hour period in the U.S. since July 2025.

 The most heavily damaged areas were from one supercell thunderstorm which tracked over 120 miles in almost 4.5 hours from northeast Illinois into northern Indiana.
-That supercell spawned destructive tornadoes in Kankakee, Illinois; Lake Village and Wheatfield, Indiana, according to the National Weather Service.
+That supercell spawned 12 tornadoes, including destructive tornadoes in Kankakee, Illinois; Lake Village and Wheatfield, Indiana, according to the National Weather Service.

-This supercell also dumped giant hail from 5 to 6 inches in diameter in or near Buckingham, Campus and Kankakee, Illinois.
-This may have set a state hail record, something an ad hoc committee of meteorologists will examine at a later date.
+This supercell also dumped giant hail over 6 inches in diameter in or near Buckingham, Campus and Kankakee, Illinois.
+This is likely to have set a state hail record, something an ad hoc committee of meteorologists will confirm at a later date.

 A second supercell thunderstorm tracked into Chicagoland, dumping 3 to 5-inch diameter hail in the far southwest suburbs of Bolingbrook and Darien, then half-dollar size hail downtown at the Loop.